 - 1/4 cup finely chopped walnuts

 Preheat the oven to 350 degrees.
 Place your peeled bananas in a large mixing bowl and mash them together.
 Add the honey and melted butter, and mix well.
 In a separate bowl, whisk together the whole wheat flower and baking soda, then mix thoroughly into the banana, butter, and honey mixture.
 Add your walnuts, chocolate chips, or other additive – about a quarter cup for most, or to taste.
-Spray your loaf pan with non-stick spray and bake for 30 minutes, testing to be sure a toothpick stuck in the middle of the loaf comes out clean.
+Spray your loaf pan with non-stick spray and bake for one hour, testing to be sure a toothpick stuck in the middle of the loaf comes out clean.